Jdaniel19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-(14) this is Write a script that prints a number with two decimal places, followed by a new line
+(15) this is a script that converts a number from base 10 to base 16